Volunteering with 4-H

 These tools will guide your work with an independent member(s).

 - Enrollment information for independent members is on the "be a 4-H member" page

-If there are several mentors in the county, you may be connected to a 4-H independent membership county volunteer coordinator (472 K PDF); the local county Extension office will also serve as a resource to you.
+If there are several mentors in your county, you may be connected to a 4-H independent membership county volunteer coordinator (472 K PDF).
+The local county Extension office will also serve as a resource to you.

-The Extension Center for Youth Development conducts and shares out-of-school time research and evaluation to address important issues related to the field of youth development.
+The Extension Center for Youth Development conducts and shares out-of-school time research and evaluation.
+This is used to address important issues related to the field of youth development.

 See all youth development research.

 Health information for adult volunteers